SafePays API

 ngrok http 3000

-# Use the HTTPS URL provided by ngrok as your webhook URL
+# Use the HTTPS URL as your webhook parameter

 # Example: https://abc123.ngrok.io/webhook/safepays